-They were tasked with tasting a range of new foods including squid, octopus and sea bream.
+On the Secret Life of 4, 5 & 6 Year Olds on Holiday, kids were tasked with tasting a range of new foods including squid, octopus and sea bream.
 Kids that would normally turn their nose up at the dishes were battling it out over who could eat the most!
 ‘They balance up the rewards of the social glory and social self-esteem, with the risk that it’s actually very grim to eat,’ says Professor Paul Howard-Jones, with six-year-old Layton maybe summing it up best: ‘It was disgusting.
 But I did like it.’

 #2.
 Turn it into a game

 If you can make tasting food fun, your kids will definitely want to be part of it.
 In one of the mini-episodes, the group was split into two and tasked with building the tallest tower that they could.
 The twist was, the towers had to be made of loukoumades, deliciously sweet donut-like balls, held together with syrup and icing paste.
 It’s a great way of warming your kids up to the local culture and you could take this idea all over the world; from decorating their perfect pizza in Italy to building their best taco in Mexico.

 If you’re staying in an All Inclusive hotel, this is also a great opportunity to have some fun trying lots of traditional food.
 An All Inclusive buffet means you can try a bit of everything, so you could make it a kid’s challenge to try one new dish each day, or encourage siblings to go head-to-head in guessing what an unknown fruit or veg is!